Skip to main content

 This fifth module is dedicated to the concept of formulation situation.

 Implicit situational knowledge has been recognized as useful for action.
-For a formulation to occur, one has to encounter a new situation during which formulation is necessary.
-The status of the situational knowledge changes when some aspects of knowledge are formulated, as we will develop in this module.
+In order to produce and use a formulation, one has to encounter a new situation during which formulation is necessary.
+The status of the situational knowledge changes when some aspects of knowledge are formulated, as we will explain it in this module.

 Bibliography